muskaan99/Map-Application/README.md

 # Map-Application

 The project focuses on using data structures in C++ and implementing various graph algorithms to build a map application for the area around University of Southern California.
-Made use of OpenCV for visualizations.
+Made use of OpenCV for visualizations of the map.

 For the full report refer [Report.md](https://github.com/muskaan99/Map-Application/blob/main/REPORT.md)
 ## Tasks performed